 If you are looking to apply or reapply for a Canadian visa, here are some factors to consider before putting ink to paper.

 Depending on your country of origin, you may not need a visa to visit Canada.
 Visa-exempt foreign nationals may need an Electronic Travel Authorization, while US citizens can visit Canada freely, without the need for a visa or ETA.
 The Government of Canada’s immigration guidelines can help you to find out which applications you’ll need for your trip.

 What Is the Nature of Your Trip?

-Generally speaking, temporary travellers to Canada fall under the purview of the visitor visa.
+Generally speaking, temporary travelers to Canada fall under the purview of the visitor visa.
 Depending on your reason for visitation, your application process may be slightly different.

-Applying as a tourist – applicable to those travelling to Canada for leisure, sight-seeing, or other miscellaneous purposes.
+Applying as a tourist – applicable to those traveling to Canada for leisure, sight-seeing, or other miscellaneous purposes.
 According to the government of Canada, in order to apply as a tourist, you must:

 - have a valid travel document, such as a passport,

 - have no criminal or immigration-related convictions,

 - convince an immigration officer that you have ties—such as a job, home, financial assets or family—that will take you back to your home country,